-Information resources that are high-impact, moderate-impact, critical, mission essential, store or process confidential data, or systems that that require high-availability such as infrastructure systems are subject to change enablement practices and standards.
-Low risk information resources that are not essential to university operations, do not host or process confidential data, or do not require high availability may not require full implementation of the requirements of this change standard unless the low-risk systems pose a threat to the confidentiality, integrity, or availability of network services or security of operations.
+Information resources that are critical, mission essential, store or process confidential data, or systems that that require high-availability such as infrastructure systems are subject to change management practices and standards.
+Low risk systems that are not essential to university operations, do not host or process confidential data, or do not require high-availability may not require full implementation of the requirements of this change standard unless the low risk systems pose a threat to the confidentiality, integrity, or availability of network services or security of operations.

-Change enablement practices and procedures must include documentation of the activities that are associated with making changes, a description of the change, impact assessment; approvals for the change; implementation plans; pre-testing results; post-implementation testing; and a post-implementation review.
+Change management practices and procedures must include documentation of the activities that are associated with making changes, a description of the change, impact assessment; approvals for the change; implementation plans; pre-testing results; post-implementation testing; and a post-implementation review.
 See Initiating Change Requests (below) for more information.